ouhouhsami/player/README.md

 `player.enableLoop(bool)` | Enable or disable looping playback.
 `player.on('ended', function() { ... })` | Listen to the `'ended'` event.
 `player.getStatus()` | Get player status (`IS_PLAYING`, `IS_PAUSED`, `IS_STOPPED`).

+The Player object creation is done with a `createPlayer(optionalAudioBuffer)` call.

 ## Tests